romj-zz/SplitApp/README.md

 Easily split bills.
 Web App and IOS app repository.

-See a demo This is [here](http://romj.github.io/SplitApp/ "Split") inline link.
+See a demo This is [here](http://romj.github.io/SplitApp/ "Split").